How To Keep Chest Freezer or Fridge Running During Power Outage

 Wireless Freezer Thermometer is extremely helpful

-And I use this method all the time to keep an eye on my freezers!
+And I use this method all the time to keep an eye on my deep chest freezers!

 I have one in each of my chest freezers.
-The readout panel is mounted on the wall right above them.
+There’s also a temperature readout panel mounted on the wall right above the freezers.
 I always know what the temperature is inside.
 The internal temperature is also transmitted wirelessly to a readout panel which I keep on the window sill above the kitchen sink.

 As you can see in the image below, I am monitoring three freezers.
 The display also shows room temperature.

 This next photo shows the temperature probe inside the chest freezer.
 I simply use a piece of tape to hold the wire as shown.
 Here’s what I really like about this type of freezer thermometer sensor… The transmitter is outside the freezer.
 So it works better (longer range because signal is less hindered by the freezer’s shell).
 And the battery isn’t in the freezing cold.

 (view on amzn)

 The unit linked above is what I purchased.
 It comes with three wireless sensors.
 The kind that will go inside (rather than outside).
 This may work fine for you.
 Use lithium batteries (much better performance in the cold).